-Everyone’s favorite boogeyman, the infamous Charles Manson, made it into the news again recently when his 25-year-old girlfriend, Star, announced that she is marrying the 79-year-old convict.
-Manson denies the wedding claim but admits that she is his girlfriend.
+Everyone’s favorite boogeyman, the infamous Charles Manson, made it into the news again recently when his 26-year-old girlfriend, Star, announced that she is marrying the 80-year-old convict.
 Gee, lucky girl.

 Manson was also denied parole for the twelfth time in 2012 for masterminding the 1969 murders of actress Sharon Tate and six others.
 Manson will be 92 if he lives to see his next scheduled parole hearing.
 Don’t worry.
 He will never be released.

 The diabolical Manson is often incorrectly referred to as a serial killer.
 That is simply not an accurate description of his crimes.
 According to the FBI, serial murder is "the unlawful killing of two or more victims by the same offender(s), in separate events," with an emotional cooling-off period between the murders.
 The FBI previously set the number of victims at three, but its Behavioral Analysis Unit lowered that number to two in 2005.

 The emotional cooling-off period is the most important factor in defining a serial killer.
 Ted Bundy and the “Killer Clown” John Wayne Gacy are good examples.
 They both slipped back into their seemingly normal lives in between their murders.
 That's where the cooling-off period comes into play -- their ability to maintain an outward appearance of being completely normal and functioning in society and then, when the urge to kill becomes overwhelming, they strike again.